yonkeenn/yonkeenn/README.md

-- 👋 Hi, I’m Jhon Vargas Reyes
+- 👋 Hi, I’m Jhon Vargas Reyes, Electronic Engineer and Master on Computer Science Candidate.
 - 👀 I’m interested in Computer Science things.
 I started in 2020 during pandemic.
 - 🌱 I’m currently learning Machine Learning Models using Keras and Tensor Flow.
 - 💞️ I’m looking to collaborate on Data Science Projects related to computer vision and NLP.